-This week we are continuing our feature where we provide our view on which are the top 5 exercises for different body parts.
-This week we give our view on the top 5 best exercises for glutes.
+This week we are continuing our feature where we provide our view on the top 5 exercises for different body parts.
+This week we give our opinion on the top 5 best exercises for glutes.

-Not all the exercises in this series are going to work for everyone, but I have tried to choose exercises that most people should be able to perform whilst also offering variety.
+Not all the exercises in this series will work for everyone, but I have tried to choose those that most people should be able to perform whilst also offering variety.

 What are glutes?

 You’ll have heard the term, but what are ‘glutes’?
 They are the muscles in your bum!
 There are three main muscles – the gluteus maximus, gluteus medius and gluteus minimus.
 These three muscles work together to abduct, rotate and extend the hip.
-Strengthening your glutes can help improve posture, as well as make sitting down, standing, picking up heavy objects and climbing stairs easier.
+Strengthening your glutes can help improve posture and make sitting down, standing, picking up heavy objects, and climbing stairs easier.
 Developing strong glutes can also improve athletic performance and decrease your risk for injuries.

 However, it is not all about aesthetics.
-Strong glute muscles are extremely important as these muscles can have a major impact on your overall body strength.
+Strong glute muscles are critical as these muscles can have a significant impact on your overall body strength.
 Your glutes support your core and help to support a range of exercises and compound movements.
 They also help avoid muscle imbalances which can lead to decreased mobility.

 Training the glutes

-When it comes to training you need to train your glutes hard and thoroughly in order to build them.
+When it comes to training, you need to train your glutes hard and thoroughly to build them.
 You need to be motivated and committed to completing your reps and sets.
 Don’t wimp out every time you feel the glutes burn or you decide it is too difficult.
 Create a positive mindset and let your muscles, not your mind, tell you when they are fatigued.
-Otherwise you will make little or no progress.
+Otherwise, you will make little or no progress.

-Your glutes are the largest muscles in your body so you need heavy weights to build them.
-You should select weights which allow you to work in the 5-12 rep range per set.
-As your glutes grow in strength and size so should your weights, sets and reps.
-With each incremental weight increase, first push yourself to increase reps, then increase the number of sets.
+Your glutes are the largest muscles in your body, so you need heavy weights to build them.
+You should select weights that allow you to work in the 5-12 rep range per set.
+As your glutes grow in strength and size, so should your weights, sets and reps.
+With each incremental weight increase, first, push yourself to increase reps, then increase the number of sets.
 Remember you are in competition with yourself so keep a log of your achievements.

 I like to prime my glutes with some banded pelvic tilts and bridges.
 I also take time to thoroughly foam roll my quads, hamstrings, ITBs and glutes before my glute sessions.